Shopify/slate/docs/css-examples/index.md

   <iframe width="100%" height="540" src="../css-examples/icons" frameborder="0"></iframe>
 </div>

+It is recommended to set descriptive text that also acts as a fallback for icons.
+See the [demo for visually hiding text and icon fallback text](#visually-hide).

 ### Update icons manually

 If you need to add an icon to a live shop without Slate's build tools, follow these steps: